-Property Name Description Default page-size-bytes The size of each page file used on the paging system 10MiB (10 1024 1024 bytes) address-full-policy This must be set to PAGE for paging to enable.
-If the value is PAGE then further messages will be paged to disk.
+Property Name Description Default messages will be paged to disk.
 If the value is DROP then further messages will be silently dropped.
 If the value is FAIL then the messages will be dropped and the client message producers will receive an exception.
-If the value is BLOCK then client message producers will block when they try and send further messages.
-PAGE page-max-cache-size The system will keep up to <page-max-cache-size page<br="">files in memory to optimize IO during paging navigation.</page-max-cache-size> 5
+If the value is BLOCK then client message producers will block when they try and send further messages. page-max-cache-size The system will keep up to <page-max-cache-size page<br="">files in memory to optimize IO during paging navigation.</page-max-cache-size> 5